MilovanTomasevic/Python-Design-Patterns/README.md

 ## Awknowledgements

-- Dmitri Nesteruk's course "Design Patterns in Python" on Udemy.com
+- Course work and notes from Udemy course by Dmitri Nesteruk.

 ## Author